Lara Spencer

-Lara Christine Von Seelen (known professionally as Lara Spencer; born June 19, 1969) is an American television presenter.
-She is best known for being the co-anchor for ABC's Good Morning America.
+Lara Christine Von Seelen (known professionally as Lara Spencer; born June 19, 1969) is an American television journalist.
+She is best known for her work on ABC's Good Morning America, previously as co-anchor and currently as contributor.
 She is also a correspondent for Nightline and ABC News.
 She was the host of the syndicated entertainment newsmagazine The Insider from 2004 to 2011 and was a regular contributor to CBS's The Early Show.

-She was the national correspondent for Good Morning America and spent several years as a lifestyle reporter for WABC-TV.
+She was also the national correspondent for Good Morning America and spent several years as a lifestyle reporter for WABC-TV.
 She hosted Antiques Roadshow on PBS for the 2004 and 2005 seasons and Antiques Roadshow FYI, a spin-off of Antiques Roadshow, during 2005.
 She hosts the show Flea Market Flip on both HGTV and the Great American Country channel.
 In April 2018, she announced she would be only appearing on GMA three days a week to focus on her television producing.

-Biography
+Early life and education

-Spencer grew up in the New York suburb of Garden City, Long Island, the daughter of Richard Ernest and Carolyn von Seelen.
+Spencer grew up in Garden City, New York, on Long Island, the daughter of Richard Ernest and Carolyn von Seelen.
 She graduated from Garden City High School in 1987.
 She attended Pennsylvania State University on an athletic scholarship for springboard and platform diving and was a nationally ranked competitive diver.
 She was named an All American Athlete in 1991, her senior year, and graduated with a degree in broadcast journalism.